chrisrichardson/git-novice/_episodes/05-history.md

 {: .output}

 which is the same as what you would get if you leave out `HEAD` (try it).
-The real goodness in all this is when you can refer to previous commits.
+The real advantage is that you can also refer to previous commits.
 We do that by adding `~1` to refer to the commit one before `HEAD`.

 ~~~